c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 ### Process Details

 - At the beginning of the dialog, the value of `first_system_utterance` in the block configuration is returned as system utterance.
-- In the second and subsequent turns, the prompt template is given to ChatGPT and the returned string is returned as the system utterance.
+- In the second and subsequent turns, the prompt template is given to LLM and the returned string is returned as the system utterance.

 ### Extraction of aux_data from System Utterances